yogsototh/Scratch/content/html/en/blog/2011-01-03-Why-I-sadly-won-t-use-coffeescript.md

 - Readability: clearly it resolved most of javascript syntax problems
 - Verbosity: I gained 14% line, 22% words, 14% characters

-Inconvenients:
+Disadvantages:

 - Added another compilation step to see how my code behave on the website.
-- Ease of use: I have to launch some script to generate on change every of my javascript file
+- I had to launch some script to generate on change every of my javascript file
 - I have to learn another Ruby-like language,
 - meta-programming become a poor experience,
 - I must convince people working with me to: